 I used to love fog as a child.
 I found it mysterious, creepy and fun to play in.
 Fog has a mind of its own; it comes and goes as it pleases, always leaving the grass with a misty dew.
 I used to think fog was beautiful, unique and peaceful, but I sure don’t anymore.
 I suppose it’s not the literal fog I blame, but the fog constantly clouding my mind.
 I can recall my 5th grade year of elementary school when I first began complaining to my mother about this weird feeling within my head.
 I tried explaining this feeling to my momma and old family doctor, who I began seeing often.
 I vividly remember the last day I went to my old doctor.

-Health issues grew worse for both my mother and I. We both seemed to be stuck in a never ending daze.
-I felt like I was stuck in a nightmare, never able to pinch myself awake: I felt like a ghost.
-I had lost my coloring and went from tan to pale and yellow.
+Health issues grew worse for both my mother and me.
+We seemed to be stuck in a never-ending daze.
+I felt like I was stuck in a nightmare, never able to pinch myself awake.
+I felt like a ghost.
+I had lost my coloring and went from tan, to pale and yellow.

 This is where LymeLight Foundation changed everything.
+I got a check in the mail saying I received some grant money for treatment.
 Because of this grant, my mom has been able to afford treatment for both of us.
 It is not possible to explain what this means to me.
-I want to thank LymeLight not only for the grant money, but for the hope which ironically was beginning to leave me too.
+I want to thank LymeLight not only for the grant money, but for the hope that was beginning to leave me too.
 Now we have the chance of leaving the life of fog behind.
 Now we have the chance of living the life we want to live.
-I can’t wait help others with Lyme in the future, and to finally feel alive again.
+I can’t wait to help others with Lyme in the future, and to finally feel alive again.